MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/recommendations-org-change-management.md

    When onboarding sites:

    - Utilize a similar onboarding plan across areas/sites with a clear division of responsibility and roles to ensure coherent and adequate onboarding.
-   - Equip sites/areas with adoption and training "packages", consisting of, for instance: Guides' instructions for end-users (role-based), scripts and templates for workshops/meetings/emails (to the local project team), and executive summaries (for local management).
+   - Equip sites/areas with adoption and training "packages", consisting of, for instance: Guides' instructions for users (role-based), scripts and templates for workshops/meetings/emails (to the local project team), and executive summaries (for local management).
    - Ensure standardized Guides training, that is continuously updated based on learnings and improvements across all sites.
    - Define and deploy a "train the trainer" concept to scale the standardized Guides training through local "ambassadors".
 An important success criterion for the concept is the empowerment of frontline workers – are they capable of authoring and operating guides because of the training?